hongyusu/hongyusu.github.io/_posts/2015-12-21-my-december-rich-and-dynamic.md

 * auto-gen TOC:
 {:toc}

 This December appeared to be very busy but super rich and dynamic.
 I traveled to many places, met and chatted with many brilliant and great people, sat down and talked with a few old friends, got familiar with some cool and smart guys, and experienced the advances in modern information technology - machine learning and artificial intelligence mostly.
-Finally, I came back to Helsinki but realized that there is still not snow :snowflake:
+Finally, I came back to Helsinki but realized that there is still no snow :snowflake:

 Then I decide to write down this memorable December :joy: